Journal of Ecumenical Studies

 The Journal of Ecumenical Studies (J.E.S.) was founded by Arlene and Leonard Swidler in 1964 as the first peer-reviewed journal in the field of interreligious dialogue.

-Born out of the ecumenical spirit of Vatican II, J.E.S. began with an emphasis on dialogue among diverse Christian traditions.
-Its focus quickly broadened to Christian-Jewish dialogue and soon thereafter to interchange among a wide array of religious traditions.
+Born out of the ecumenical spirit of Vatican II, J.E.S. began at Temple University with an emphasis on dialogue among diverse Christian traditions.
+Its focus quickly broadened to Christian-Jewish dialogue and, soon thereafter, to interchanges among a wide array of religious traditions.

-After more than 50 years, J.E.S. continues as the premier publisher of scholarly articles in the field of dialogue across lines of religious difference.
+After 60 years, J.E.S. continues to be the premier publisher of scholarly articles on dialogue across lines of religious difference.

-From the 1960's until today, J.E.S. has helped to create and build an international forum for interreligious scholarship.
-Together with the outreach work of the Dialogue Institute, it continues to support, stimulate, and broaden the community of scholars and activists engaged in interreligious work throughout the world.
+From the 1960s until today, J.E.S. has helped to create and build an international forum for interreligious scholarship.
+Together with the programmatic work of the Dialogue Institute, it continues to support, stimulate, and broaden the community of scholars and activists engaged in interreligious work worldwide.

-J.E.S. is affiliated with the North American Academy of Ecumenists (N.A.A.E.).
+J.E.S. is also affiliated with the North American Academy of Ecumenists (N.A.A.E.).

 This is a journal with a vision - a vision of dialogue between religious people around the world seeking to promote human flourishing.